LucasWinslow/Bootstrap-Portfolio/LWREADME.md

 The pagetitle was given a backgrond color.
 The h1 was gien a color.
 The body  was given a background color.

+I made edits at 02:41, I know it was after the assignment was due but I could not sleep knowing that my footer was not finished.
+I am so sorry that it was pushed back.
+I understand if this will dock my grade down.

+The edits done on each page and on the index.css are the following.

+I made an id tag of "footer" and linked it to css.
+In css I made editions like position fixed and bottom 0, that way it wont move off the bottom.